Simply Having Your Smartphone Around Is Draining Your Brain Capacity

 - Take nootropic supplements that specifically support executive function skills and working memory (like mbg's brain guard+) and enhance your ability to focus and concentrate on the task at hand (like mbg's focus+).*

 - Eat brain-healthy foods—like omega-3-rich fatty fish, antioxidant-rich fruits, and choline-rich eggs—to ensure you're getting all the nutrients your brain needs to operate at full capacity.

-- Our brains get rid of "metabolic waste" while we're sleeping, so getting enough shuteye at night is critical to think clearly and promote overall brain health during the day!
+- Get adequate sleep — our brains get rid of "metabolic waste" while we're sleeping, so getting enough shuteye at night is critical to think clearly and promote overall brain health during the day!

 - Moving your body helps support healthy blood flow to your brain, so it gets all the oxygen and nutrients it needs to work properly.

 - Taking time to meditate helps support neurotransmitter production, which promotes cognitive function and overall mental well-being.
 (Plus, it's relaxing as heck!)

 Technology is great, but having our smartphones around when we aren't using them can be seriously distracting (and detrimental to our cognitive performance!).
 The next time you really need to focus, consider moving your phone out of your line of sight—or even better, out of the room entirely!

 For additional cognitive support, consider taking a nootropic supplement that promotes overall brain health and longevity—like mbg's brain guard+ for mental clarity and performance, or mbg’s focus+ for sustained energy (minus the crash) and concentration!*